 What is Collagenate?

 First, Collagenate is a dietary supplement containing aloe vera, purified water, collagen, natural fruit flavors and stevia leaf extract.
 When a tablespoon is taken once per day on an empty stomach, the product supposedly supports weight-loss by boosting metabolism.
 One benefit is that you can mix with any beverage.
 Additionally, Collagenate comes in a stevia-free version.

 Collagenate is produced by Vim and Vigor, a California-based company that has been in business for over 20 years.
 The product claims to avoid stimulants altogether, which is a good sign.
 You can purchase the supplement from the official website.
 We appreciate that synthetic ingredients are avoided, but read on…

 Side Effects With Collegenate – “Concerning?”

 Our first concern were the Collagenate side effects reported by users.
-“The ingredients seem to indicate that taking it once per day is pretty harmless,” said our Research Editor, “But strangely enough, while reading through the very limited amount of consumer reviews online, we noticed several claims of negative reactions.”
+“The ingredients seem to indicate that taking it once per day is pretty harmless,” said our Research Editor, “But strangely enough, while reading through some consumer reviews, we noticed several claims of negative reactions.”

 “Makes my heart race…Do not recommend,” said one user.